AJQuinn/emd-mirror/doc/joss/paper.md

 classic sift (`emd.sift.sift`; @Huang1998), the Ensemble EMD (`emd.sift.ensemble_sift`; @Wu2009), Masked EMD (`emd.sift.mask_sift`;
 @Deering2005) and the second-level sift (`emd.sift.sift_second_layer`;
 @Huang2016).
+The emsemble and masked sift variants can be optionally accelerated by parallel processing (though this is not possible in all variants of the sift algorithm).
 An example set of Instrinsic Mode Functions isolated by a Masked-Sift is shown in Figure 1.
 The sift functions rest upon a range of lower-level utility functions which can be customised and used directly if needed.
 All levels of the sift computation are customisable from the top-level sift functions.
 Users can configure these sift options using a dictionary-like